 Communicating Effectively with Your Medical Team

 A WM patient should try to become knowledgeable about the disease, partner with his or her healthcare team in its management, and be proactive about reporting problems.
 Patients should familiarize themselves with some of the medical terms, tests, and treatments that apply to WM.
 For example, newly diagnosed patients should try to be vigilant regarding signs, symptoms, and test results that could indicate the need for treatment, while patients already in treatment should be aware of possible treatment-related side effects.
-A good way to start building this knowledge is to ask for our InfoPak for Patients or download our publications.
+A good way to start building this knowledge is to go to Newly Diagnosed or download our publications.

 One of the most important decisions a WM patient can make is choosing a physician to help manage the disease.
 This person should be board-certified in hematology-oncology and ideally have some familiarity with WM.
 A patient and his or her physician should share a common treatment philosophy.
 Some physicians are more aggressive toward treatment or may encourage participation in clinical trials while others may be more conservative in their approach and lean toward older, better-known treatments.
 A patient’s attitude toward the illness and toward treatment should be similar to that of his or her treating physician.
 A patient should also feel comfortable with communicating questions or concerns to his or her physician and other members of the healthcare team.

 Particularly in the early stages after diagnosis or when considering treatment, a patient should develop a list of questions and concerns in writing so that they can be addressed during appointments.
 It may be helpful to have a caregiver present to record the answers, as it can be difficult for a patient to absorb and remember all the new information being communicated.